 Specializing in Purebred Mini Gypsy Ponies 10hh - 13hh!

-In August 2012, I imported 11.2hh "The Risk Factor" from Alfie Kerry in the UK.
-He is the first "Mini-Gypsy" to be imported into the US specifically to breed for Purebred Mini Gypsy Cobs here in North America, and is holding the record of Smallest Purebred Gypsy Stallion in North America!
+In August 2012, I imported 11.2hh "The Risk Factor" from the UK.
+He is the first "Mini-Gypsy" to be imported into the US specifically to breed for Purebred Mini Gypsy Cobs here in North America, and is still holding the record of Smallest Purebred (mature) Gypsy Stallion in North America!

-In October 2017, I imported 10.2hh "Mini Rose" from Patrick Stokes in Ireland.
-This proper, tiny, purebred Mini Gypsy mare is the next step in my program for breeding quality, purebred Mini Gypsy foals below 12hh range.
+In October 2017, I imported 10.2hh "Mini Rose" and her phenomenal red filly, Little Lisa, from Patrick Stokes in Ireland.
+This proper, tiny, purebred Mini Gypsy mare and her filly are the next step in my program for breeding quality, purebred Mini Gypsy foals below 12hh range.
 She officially marks us as owning not only the smallest purebred Gypsy stallion, but now also the smallest purebred Gypsy mare in North America!